Manaslu Circuit Trek

 • Distance: 9 km / 5 miles

-Sama Gaun stands as the principal village of the Nubri people, boasting a large gompa (monastery), numerous shops, a health post, a heliport, and access to telephone and WiFi services.
+Sama Gaun is the principal village of the Nubri people.
+It has a large gompa, many shops, a health post, a heliport, telephone/Wi-Fi access, etc.

 Day 7: Acclimatization Day (Day Trip to Manaslu Base Camp or Pungyen Gompa)